cockpit-project/cockpit/doc/protocol.md

 input is shutdown.
 The channel will send an "done" when the output of the socket or pipe is done.

+If "spawn" is set and the channel is closed with a "problem" code, then the process will be sent a SIGTERM signal.

 Additionally, a "options" control message may be sent in this channel to change the "batch", "latency", and "window" options.